PseudoDevs/IamGhost/abmd7.md

-Last updated: 2024-04-13 17:36:51
+Last updated: 2024-04-13 17:37:24
-Random Quote: I'm KFC baby - you don't mess with the Colonel's recipe! - Barney Stinson
+Random Quote: So Robin?
+Guess who nailed the chick from "Metro News One" last night! - Barney Stinson